NORTH KOREAN CHRISTIANS.com

 Geographically, the Pacific Ocean lies to the east and west of DPRK.
 To the south is the heavily mined, militarized border with South Korea, and to the north is China.
 DPRK also shares a short 12 mile border with Russia at its northeastern tip.

-DPRK is a small, poor country.
-It's 46,528 square miles ranks it the world's 98th largest.
-DPRK's population of 23.1 million makes it the world's 48th most populous, while its per capita GDP of $1,000 is the world's 150th.
+DPRK is a small, extremely poor country.
+It's 46,528 square mile land mass ranks it the world's 98th largest country.
+Its population of 25 million makes it the world's 48th most populous country, while its per capita GDP of $1,300 ranks 156th in the world.

 But the DPRK military is quite another story.

-The army has 21,000 artillery pieces, the third most in the world, half of which are aimed at Seoul.
-It also has 16,000 surface-to-air and surface-to-surface missiles, the world's 4th largest stockpile, as well as the world's largest submarine fleet, albeit comprised mostly of World War II era submersibles.
+The army has 21,000 artillery pieces, the third most in the world, about half of which are aimed at Seoul.
+It also has 16,000 surface-to-air and surface-to-surface missiles, the world's 4th largest stockpile, as well as the world's 4th largest submarine fleet, albeit mostly comprised of World War II era submersibles.